CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 c.
 In the browser, enter the word zzzz8888 in the search box and click Submit.

 d.
-In the IntelliJ debugging variables window, confirm that the value of searchTag is what you typed in the browser, zzzz8888.
+In the IntelliJ Debugger window, confirm that the value of searchTag is what you typed in the browser, zzzz8888.

 e.
 Right-click on that value and choose View/Edit Text.
 Copy this word without the quotes: "peach".
-In the View/Edit box, highlight the value of searchTag and copy in"peach", then click OK.
+In the View/Edit box, highlight the value of searchTag and copy in"peach", then click Set.

 f.
 On the Run menu, choose Debugging Actions, and Resume Program